Summary and links to the series of Wagner character posts:

 In fact he regarded Christian attitudes as misconceived and deleterious.
 They taught people to cease believing in human existence as an end in itself and to regard it as serving the purposes of a god in the sky.
 The human body, which the Greeks had revered as an object of beauty, became an object of shame.
 The life-creating, person-creating sexual, the highest expression of love between two human beings, was looked on as something sinful and dirty, and became supercharged with guilt.
 Christianity represented this world as a vale of tears, and this life as a fleeting prelude to a life that was not of this world but infinitely more important that it, life everlasting.
 On each of these particulars the young Wagner detested Christian belief — and, specially, regarded it as inimical to art.1

 Wagner was against the modern world in most ways, and his art reflected that.
-He constantly swam against the tide of society, and the following libretto that he puts in Siegmund’s mouth pretty much captures his feeling about his own life's struggles:
+He constantly swam against the tide of society, and the following libretto lines that he puts in Siegmund’s mouth pretty much captures his feeling about his own life's struggles:

 I was drawn to women and men,